The ZwAllocateVirtualMemory routine reserves, commits, or both, a region of pages within the user-mode virtual address space of a specified process.

 Kernel-mode drivers can use ZwAllocateVirtualMemory to reserve a range of application-accessible virtual addresses in the specified process and then make additional calls to ZwAllocateVirtualMemory to commit individual pages from the reserved range.
 This enables a process to reserve a range of its virtual address space without consuming physical storage until it is needed.

-Each page in the process's virtual address space is in one of the following states:
+Each page in the process's virtual address space is in one of the three states described in the following table.

 The page is not committed or reserved and is not accessible to the process.
 ZwAllocateVirtualMemory can reserve, or simultaneously reserve and commit, a free page.